Lebanese Couscous Salad

 For The Vinaigrette:

 Dried Mint.
-Crushed, in the vinaigrette or dusted on top.
+Use crushed mint in the vinaigrette and/or dust on top of the salad.
 Together with fresh mint, this ramps up the mint flavor perfectly.

 Extra Virgin Olive Oil (EVOO).
 A staple in most salad vinaigrettes, a little EVOO brings healthy fat, flavor, and binding to the vinaigrette.